Optimizer#

 • tx – An Optax gradient transformation.

-• wrt – optional argument to filter for which Variable’s to keep track of in the optimizer state.
+• wrt – filter to specify for which Variable’s to keep track of in the optimizer state.
 These should be the Variable’s that you plan on updating; i.e. this argument value should match the wrt argument passed to the nnx.grad call that will generate the gradients that will be passed into the grads argument of the update() method.
+The filter should match the filter used in nnx.grad.

 >>> from flax import nnx